fabric-testbed/fabric-prometheus/ansible/node_exporter/README.md

 Edit the `hosts` file.
 Add the host(s) onto which  you will be installing the node exporter.
 See the file for examples.

 ## Run Playbook
+Below are the commands to run ansible to install the node_exporter software on the head node or worker nodes.
+The only difference is the head node is only exposed on the localhost so it does not require a TLS cert or user/password setting.
+For either case may optionally add these flags.
-Run the playbook using `ansible-playbook -i hosts node_exporter_self_signed_cert_playbook.yml` Add `--check` to run without actually making changes on remote host.
+* Add `--check` to run without actually making changes on remote host.
-Add `--ask-pass` if password needed to login to node.
+* Add `--ask-pass` if password needed to login to node.
-Add `--ask-become-pass` if sudo password needed on node.
+* Add `--ask-become-pass` if sudo password needed on node.
+### Head Node Exporter
+Run the playbook using `ansible-playbook -i hosts node_exporter_localhost_playbook.yml`
+### Worker Node Exporters
+Run the playbook using `ansible-playbook -i hosts node_exporter_self_signed_cert_playbook.yml`